calinrulz/case-cabane-auth-dashboard/README.md

-# Auth with React Router V4 and Firebase V3
+# Case & Cabane Auth with React Router V4 and Firebase V3
-This is an example repo for authenticating with Firebase and React Router.
+Authenticating with Firebase and React Router.

-*Using React 15.4.0, React Router 4, and Firebase 3.6.1*

 #### Features:
 * Protected Routes with React Router